wayneluke/vBulletin_Support/Administration/Site Builder/Navigation Bar.md

 - To Rearrange items in the menu, click on the item and drag it to its new location.
 - To delete items, click on the trash can icon.

+## Translating your Navigation Links.

+In the AdminCP go to Languages & Phrases → Search In Phrases.

+1. Set "Search For Text" to `navbar_`
+2. Set "Search In…" to Phrase Variable Name Only.
+3. Find your Navigation Link and click the Edit button.
+4. Place your translation in the Translation box for the appropriate language.